 The PGY-4 year is the culmination of the program.
 Residents will assume a leadership role on each service through which they rotate.
 They will also play an important part in the education of students and junior residents.
-The intersection between mental health and neurological disease will be explored during each resident’s one month rotation in the Truman Medical Center psychiatry department.
+The intersection between mental health and neurological disease will be explored during each resident’s one month rotation in the University Health Truman Medical Center psychiatry department.
 A neurosurgical and neuro-interventional radiology rotation will also allow the resident to gain understanding of the basics of neurosurgical procedures and care.
 Residents will have three months of elective time during the PGY-4 year.

 Educational development will be fostered through a detailed didactic program.
 One half-day each week will be dedicated solely to resident education.
 Through interactive experiences and lectures, each half-day will explore neurological topics from different perspectives: neuroanatomy and localization, clinical neurology, basic science, and board review.
 Regularly scheduled Journal Clubs and Grand Rounds will complement the educational program.